(Florida Fortuna Variety)

 Reduce the nutrient load and especially the amount of nitrogen until the plants begin to set flower buds.
 Increase the nutrient quantities as the plants enter into their full flower set.

-The Florida Fortuna variety is highly susceptible to Phytophthora cactorum which can cause plant stunting and mortality.
+Florida Fortuna is highly susceptible to Phytophthora cactorum which can cause plant stunting and mortality.
 Applications of mefenoxam through the drip irrigation system soon after transplanting are highly recommended.
 Foliar applications of potassium phosphite are suggested throughout the growing season for an infected crop.
 Please follow product labels for rates and timing.

 *Characteristics may vary depending on weather conditions, day length, soil type and location.